-Half Moon Caye Natural Monument is part of the Belize’s Barrier Reef Reserve System, registered as a UNESCO World Heritage Site.
+Half Moon Caye is part of Belize’s Barrier Reef Reserve System, registered as a UNESCO World Heritage Site.
 Am I tempting you a little more to explore this island?

 I booked a full day diving trip from Caye Caulker, including lunch.
-After our second dive we then pulled up at a little jetty, alongside 2 or 3 other boats.
-This pretty little island was out lunch stop.
+After our second dive, we then pulled up at a little jetty, alongside 2 or 3 other boats on Half Moon Caye.
+This pretty little island was our lunch stop.
 And I was lucky enough to see my first halo around the sun, a full circle caused by clouds that contain millions of tiny ice crystals.
-Sorry I can’t guarantee you will see this when you visit!!

 After enjoying a lovely lunch.
 Rice and beans (a Belizean favourite) with chicken and salad.
-Very tasty, although you’ll need to get used to this combo as it was served on pretty much ever trip I did the entire time I was in Belize!
-It was time to explore.
-A few of our boat who had snorkelled close to the island had already had chance to wander and told me of an osprey’s nest down one end of the island.
-You might already know if you follow me on Instagram that I am a bit of a bird geek so I thought I would wander down to explore.
+Very tasty, although you’ll need to get used to this combo as it was served on pretty much every trip I did the entire time I was in Belize!
+It was time to explore Half Moon Caye.

 It was only a little walk down the beach but as I got closer I noticed a lot of debris in the water.
 A brick structure that had collapsed and something rusty in the water.
 I had no idea what it was but it intrigued me.
-Later I found out it was the remains of the island’s historical lighthouse.
+Later I found out it was the remains of Half Moon Caye’s historic lighthouse.

-Hurricanes and tropical storms are common in this area, sadly in September 2010 ‘Storm Matthew’ caused this historic structure to topple over into the sea.
-Although, there was something beautiful about seeing the waves gently crashing over lighthouse on the shore line.
+Hurricanes and tropical storms are common in this area, sadly in September 2010 ‘Storm Matthew‘ caused this historic structure to topple over into the sea.
+Although, there was something beautiful about seeing the waves gently crashing over the lighthouse on the shoreline.

-A new modern structure is now in place.
+A new modern structure is now in place on the island.
 This is where the new nest was.
-However after a full 360 degrees walking around I can safely safe the osprey did not want to say hello to me ha ha!
+However, after a full 360 degrees walking around I can safely safe the osprey did not want to say hello to me haha!
 It was still cool to see.
-Back to the picnic area I then hear about the ‘Bird Tower’.
-Well you guessed it, I had to go explore.
+Back to the picnic area I then hear about the ‘Bird Tower’ on Half Moon Caye.

 I make my way down the winding path, it’s cool as the trees create shade from the sizzling sun.
 I’m enjoying the walk on the sandy ground, hearing the odd rustle in the bushes.